ejconlon/docker-haskell-custom/README.md

 Sometimes the official images lag a bit.
 This uses `ghcup` to assemble reasonable images for recent compiler releases and pushes them to `ejconlon/haskell-custom` on [DockerHub](https://hub.docker.com/repository/docker/ejconlon/haskell-custom).

+## Use with Stack

+Here's an example `stack.yaml` that will let you build with `stack build --docker`:

+    resolver: lts-17.5

+    docker:
+        repo: "ejconlon/haskell-custom:8.10.4"
+        stack-exe: image

+    packages:
+    - .

 ## GHC versions

 Images are built for the following GHC versions: